-Plans are currently underway to close hospitals all over England, under the cloak of a scheme called "STP" (Sustainability and Transformation Plans).
+Plans are currently underway to cut, downgrade and close Acute Hospitals all over England, under the cloak of a scheme called "STP" (Sustainability and Transformation Plans).

 In South West London, they are currently looking at reducing the number of Acute hospitals from the current 5 (Kingston, Croydon, St George's, Epsom & St Helier) down to 4, or even 3, and Epsom hospital and St Helier hospital are seemingly right at the top of their list for cutting.